liuandy1207/notes/topics/linuxTerminal.md

 chmod u=r THING     # set permission to r-- for user

 ```
-For directories, execute permission allows entrance into the directory, but files may not be visible. <br>
+FOR DIRECTORIES, execute permission allows entrance into the directory, but files may NOT be visible. <br>
 Three [0-7] digits can be used to specify permissions.
-Each digit represents binary for `rwx` of `u/g/o`.
+Each digit represents BINARY for `rwx` of `u/g/o`.

 ## Files